Insights

 Your slides stop working and the tech guy looks at you with panic in his eyes.

-The power goes out and the entire room goes pitch black.
+Suddenly, the entire room goes pitch black.

-Dealing with unscripted moments on stage is one of the most important yet most overlooked topics in the public speaking world.
-And the typical advice out there doesn’t do much to calm your nerves.
+In fact, dealing with unscripted moments onstage is one of the most important yet most overlooked topics in the public-speaking world.

 Full Transcript